ProjectPortfolio/portfolio/Readme.md

-### My Portfolio
+### Portfolio

 Hi,
 I am a Python developer.
-This is my work to show  .
+This is my work  on the Data Science field   .
 ### NLP_Sentiment_analysis_using_TextBlob.ipynb
 You calculate the sentiment using TextBlob or Vader.
 Based on the polarity and subjectivity, you determine whether it is a positive text or negative or neutral.
 For TextBlog, if the polarity is >0, it is considered positive, <0 -is considered negative and ==0 is considered neutral.